 Monsters in MythologyOnly a few centuries in our past, belief in beasts and monsters was common.
 Click To Tweet

 No where are the tales more horrifying than those from sailors having returned from adventures across the vast oceans.
-Sailor’s yarns originated from tales they told each other to pass the time while doing the boring jobs on a seemingly endless voyage.
+Sailor’s yarns originated from tales they told each other, often about monsters of the sea, to pass the time while doing the boring jobs on a seemingly endless voyage.